Black Lab – A Complete Guide To The Black Labrador Retriever

 Where Do Black Labs Come From?

-Two English Aristocrats each owned a St John’s Water Dog and they brought them together to create a breeding program that paved the way for the modern Lab we know and love.
-Up until the early 1900’s almost all of these dogs were bred as shooting companions, and almost all of them were black.
-Albeit often with white markings.
+Two English Aristocrats each owned a St John’s Water Dog and they created a breeding program that paved the way for the Lab we know and love.
+Up until the early 1900’s almost all of these dogs were bred as shooting companions, and almost all of them were black with white markings.

 How Is The Black Color Inherited In Labs?

-Do you ever feel like you see more black Labs around than any other color?
-That’s because you do!
-The first chocolate Labradors that we know of were born in the 1890s, but colors other than black were not at all popular until the mid 90s.
-Horribly, for many generations most puppies born with chocolate or yellow coats were routinely euthanized at birth!
-And yet those other shades persisted, despite black being what is known in genetics as ‘dominant’.
-If a puppy has inherited the gene for black coat color from either of her parents, this is the color that her coat will be.
+You see more black Labs than any other color!
+The first recorded chocolate Labradors were born in the 1890s, but colors other than black were not popular until the mid 90s.
+Horribly, for many generations most puppies born with chocolate or yellow coats were euthanized at birth!

 Black Labs vs Chocolate Labs

-If you aren’t a fan of genetics, look away now!
-If you are, then here’s the nitty gritty.
+For you fan of genetics, here’s the nitty gritty.
 We’ll start by looking at Black vs Chocolate Lab coat colors.
 These both come from a pigment called eumelanin.
-More eumelanin leads to a black Lab, less leads to a chocolate.
-If you push your brain back to high school genetics, you’ll remember that genetic instructions can be described by letters.
+A lot of eumelanin gives you a black Lab, lower levels leads to a chocolate Lab.
+If you push your brain back to high school genetics, you’ll remember that genetic instructions are packaged in your chromosomes.

 With me so far?

 Yes?
 Great!
-Because this is where it gets slightly more complicated… Because in contradiction to what we’ve just seen, BB and Bb aren’t in reality always black, and bb isn’t always brown.
-This is because these genes are also effected by another set of genes, at the E locus.
+Because this is where it gets slightly more complicated… Because in contradiction to what you have just read, BB and Bb aren’t in reality always black, and bb isn’t always brown.
+Your dog is also affected by another set of genes, at the E locus.

 Black Labs vs Yellow Labs

-You can see from these combinations alone that the most common result is a black Lab puppy.
-But also how chocolate and yellow Labs were hidden for a time through careful matings and selective culling.
-But there is another twist to the black coat color tale.
+These combinations show you that a black Lab puppy is the most likely result.
+They also explain how chocolate and yellow Labs were hidden for decades through selective matings and culling.
+But there is another twist to the black coat color tale!

 Charcoal Labradors Are Dilute Black Labs

-Not all black Lab puppies are born the very dark shade we are most familiar with.
-Occasionally a Lab is born with the dilute gene.
-This genetic twist essentially tones down the shade of the dark coat color.
+Not all black Lab puppies are a rich, jet black, color.
+Occasionally a Lab is born with coat color dilution.
+This genetic twist tones down the shade of the dark coat color.
 In the same way that the chocolate Lab looks silver when this gene is activated, the black Lab looks charcoal.

 Popularity of Black Labs

-Black Labs have always been the most prevalent color, but their popularity has changed over the years.
-In the sporting dog community owners of hunting dogs still often prefer the black coat, but pet and show owners often show a preference these days for the paler colors.
-Chocolate and yellow Labs can even fetch higher prices from some breeders, not to mention the less common fox red and silver tones.
+Black Labs are the most prevalent color, and their popularity remains unchanged in the sporting dog community.
+Owners of hunting dogs still prefer the black coat, but pet and show owners often show a preference for paler colors.
+Chocolate and yellow Labs can fetch higher prices from some breeders, not to mention the trend for fox red and silver tones.

 Black Dogs Are Harder To Rehome